stevanryan/stevanryan/README.md

 ## 👋 Hello there
-My name is Stevan Ryan
+My name is Stevan Ryan.
 <!-- ___ -->
 <!-- **stevanryan/stevanryan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->